 Of the Hollywood femmes fatales, Cleopatra is one of the most famous.
 On screen, she used her sexuality to seduce Caesar and Marc Antony; however, the historical Cleopatra was likely more savvy than sensual.
 A shrewd politician, she ruled as the last pharaoh of ancient Egypt.
 Surrounded by popular myth and mystery, many dramatizations depict her as a beautiful and cunning temptress.
 Indeed, ancient sources, such as Plutarch’s Life of Antony, speak of her great beauty, but they also state that it was her intelligence that made her even more attractive.
 A member of the Ptolemaic Dynasty that ruled Egypt after Alexander the Great’s death, she was the only Ptolemaic leader to learn the Egyptian language.
 Her forerunners refused, preferring to only speak Greek.
 It is nearly impossible to discuss the famed queen Cleopatra VII Philopator (b.
 69 BCE – d.
 30 BCE) without discussing her political alliances and intrigues.

 At age 14, she first ruled jointly with her father, Ptolemy XII Auletes, then when she was 18, with her brothers, the 10-year-old Ptolemy XIII—to whom she was married, according to tradition—and Ptolemy XIV.
 Political and economic troubles, famine, and deficient Nile floods complicated the first three years of their reign.
 Cleopatra, refusing to share power with her brother/husband, removed his name and face from official documents, such as coins, in 51 BCE.
-In 50 BCE, a bloody conflict with the Gabiani—Roman troops left in Egypt to protect Cleopatra’s father—forced Cleopatra to flee into exile with her only remaining sister, leaving her brother/husband to become sole ruler of Egypt.
+In 50 BCE, a bloody conflict with the Gabiani—Roman troops left in Egypt to protect Cleopatra’s father—forced Cleopatra to flee into exile with her only remaining sister, leaving her brother/husband to become the sole ruler of Egypt.

 In 48 BCE, Egypt became involved in the conflict between Julius Caesar and the military leader Pompey.
 Pompey fled to Alexandria, the capital of Egypt, where Caesar ordered his murder.
 Caesar came to Egypt, where he defeated Ptolemy XIII’s army at the Battle of the Nile, restoring Cleopatra to the throne with her youngest brother as co-ruler.
 Ptolemy XIII drowned during the battle.
 Famously, when Caesar was in Egypt (48-47 BCE), he and Cleopatra became lovers; she was 21 and he was 52.⁸ Cleopatra gave birth to a son that she claimed was his, and whom she named Caesarion, although Caesar refused to name him as heir, naming his grandnephew Octavian instead.